ZuLu29/COZYCUP/README.md

 ## Project descritption

-The CozyCup Café website is a warm and inviting digital space that showcases the charm of your café.
+The CozyCup Café website is a warm and inviting digital space that showcases the charm of our café.
 It features a menu with delightful beverages and treats, information about the cafe location, customer reviews, and a contact section.

 ## Features